Andrés Iniesta: Personal life

 Iniesta is married to Anna Ortiz; the couple began dating in 2008 and got married on 8 July 2012.
-They have three daughters and two sons: Valeria (2011), Paolo Andrea (2015), Siena (2017), Romeo (2019) and Olimpia (2023).
+They have three daughters and two sons, born between 2011 and 2023.
 The couple lost an unborn child, a son, due to miscarriage in March 2014.
 Iniesta is a Catholic.

 In 2011, Iniesta invested €420,000 in his boyhood club, Albacete, thus becoming its major shareholder.
 Two years later, with the club facing administrative relegation to the fourth tier of Spanish football, he loaned them a further €240,000 to cover unpaid wages.

 In May 2018, Iniesta revealed to Risto Mejide that he suffered from depression before the 2010 FIFA World Cup due to his injuries and the death of Daniel Jarque.

 In September 2018, Iniesta alongside German footballer (and Vissel Kobe team-mate) Lukas Podolski campaigned and donated money for the victims of the Hokkaido Eastern Iburi earthquake in Japan.

+Iniesta is actively involved as co-founder of the NSN Cycling Team, which launched officially in Barcelona in December 2025 ahead of the 2026 season.
+Iniesta attended the team's kit unveiling event, expressing his passion for cycling alongside football and highlighting ambitions for sprint races, stage hunts in Grand Tours, and the 2026 Tour de France Grand Départ in Barcelona.
+The Swiss-licensed squad, rebranded from Israel-Premier Tech, features star signing Biniam Girmay and riders like Alexey Lutsenko, with bases in Barcelona and Girona.